rsdoiel/antennaApp/antenna.1.md

 The ability to harvest feed items means we can read what others post on the web.
 The Markdown content can be added to a feed allows us to comment on the items read (thus being social).

-Through YAML configuration files you can customize the HTML rendered by **antenna.exe** on a per collection basis.
+Through YAML configuration files you can customize the HTML rendered by **antenna** on a per collection basis.
 That means it is possible to recreate a "news paper" like experience.

-A statis website using **antenna.exe** can grow through either enhancing the HTML markup defined in the YAML configuration or through manipulation of the collection contents in the SQLite3 database.
+A statis website using **antenna** can grow through either enhancing the HTML markup defined in the YAML configuration or through manipulation of the collection contents in the SQLite3 database.
 This provides opporutinies to integrate with other static website tools like [PageFind](https://pagefind.app "A browser side search engine").
-You can even use **antenna.exe** to augment your existing static website blog.
+You can even use **antenna** to augment your existing static website blog.

 # OPTIONS